Meet The Radical Candor Team

 Our dedicated Radical Candor team, led by Kim Scott & Jason Rosoff,

-Kim Scott is the author of Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity and Just Work: How To Root Out Bias, Prejudice, and Bullying to Create a Kick-Ass Culture of Inclusivity and co-founder of Radical Candor, a company that helps people put the ideas in her books into practice.
+Kim Scott is the author of Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity and Radical Respect: How to Work Together Better and co-founder of Radical Candor, a company that helps people put the ideas in her books into practice.

 Kim was a CEO coach at Dropbox, Qualtrics, Twitter and other tech companies.
 She was a member of the faculty at Apple University and before that led AdSense YouTube, and DoubleClick teams at Google.